jneines/async_app_talk_pycon_de_2024/async_app_talk/10-motivation/00-introduction.md

 - power consumption
 - yield of balcony power plant

-But also recreate existing solutions to learn about strategies and efforts
+But also recreate existing solutions to learn about strategies and necessary efforts to build them

 - telescope control
 - timelapse videos